xavierd/clang_complete/README.md

 ## Troubleshooting

-The first step is to check values of 'omnifunc' and 'completefunc' options in a C++ buffer where completion doesn't work (the value should be ClangComplete).
+The first step is to check values of `'omnifunc'` and `'completefunc'` options in a C++ buffer where completion doesn't work (the value should be `ClangComplete`).
+This can be done with the following command:
-This can be done with the following command: set omnifunc? completefunc?
+`:set omnifunc? completefunc?`

-Output of :messages command after startup could also show something useful in case there were problems with plugin initialization.
+Output of `:messages` command after startup could also show something useful in case there were problems with plugin initialization.

 If everything is fine, next step might be to load only clang_complete plugin